yijunyang/database/README.md

 # Database with Python

-- This is a python code collation for database learning.
+- This repository contains materials for database learning with python.

-- Contents include relational database, NoSQL database, MapReduce, etc.
+- Contents include Relational Database, NoSQL Database, MapReduce, etc.

-- The copyright belongs to Yale University and instructors of the course.
+- The copyright belongs to me (Yijun Yang).